sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

 == Gröbner bases in Sage: Optional parameters ==

+---- /!\ '''Edit conflict - other version:''' ----
  In Singular, one can use various options (redTail, e.g.) and also a degree bound (degBound) for Gröbner basis computations.
 Aim: Allow the same for libSingular, and also introduce a decorator that can be used for methods that use the Singular expect interface: Save the current options and set a certain value when entering the function, and reset the options when leaving.
 In other words: Fix [[http://trac.sagemath.org/sage_trac/ticket/1396|#1396]]!!

+---- /!\ '''Edit conflict - your version:''' ----
+ In Singular, one can use various options (redTail, e.g.) and also a degree bound (degBound) for Gröbner basis computations.
+Aim: Allow the same for libSingular, and also introduce a decorator that can be used for methods that use the Singular expect interface: Save the current options and set a certain value when entering the function, and reset the options when leaving.

+== Delete a function related to multivariate polynomial factorization from Sage ==

+ This is [[http://trac.sagemath.org/sage_trac/ticket/9498|trac 9498]].
+There is a stupid function that William Stein wrote during bug days, which may as well be removed.

+---- /!\ '''End of edit conflict''' ----

 = Stuff that isn't clearly Singular related =